FofaInfo/Awesome-FOFA/Basic scenario/A Comprehensive Guide to Threat Intelligence Discovery Using FOFA.md

 ![img](https://github.com/FofaInfo/Awesome-FOFA/blob/442962de5c33479b313d4971cf377f432ba60152/Storage/Comprehensive_Guide/1737451481032.png)

 Banner information, also known as service identification or service banner, is the initial information sent by the server to the client when a connection is established between the client and the server.
 This information typically includes the server's name, version number, operating system, supported protocols, etc. However, since **Banners can be manually modified, spoofed, or obfuscated, the accuracy of asset discovery and identification based solely on Banner field information cannot be guaranteed**.
-You can refer to the article [Practical FOFA Asset Expansion- Sidewinder APT](https://github.com/FofaInfo/Awesome-FOFA/blob/main/Basic%20scenario/Practical%20FOFA%20Asset%20Expansion-%20Sidewinder%20APT.md), which uses the combination of C2 banner and port characteristics for asset discovery.
+You can refer to the article [Practical FOFA Asset Expansion:Sidewinder APT](https://github.com/FofaInfo/Awesome-FOFA/blob/main/Basic%20scenario/Practical%20FOFA%20Asset%20Expansion-%20Sidewinder%20APT.md), which uses the combination of C2 banner and port characteristics for asset discovery.

 ### Port-based Fingerprint Association